CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

-What Credit Score is needed for Car Finance?
+What Credit Score is Needed for Car Finance UK?

-A credit score derives from the credit history containing your personal and financial payment history.
-Ever had a phone contract?
+A credit score comes from the credit report containing your personal and financial payment history.
+Have you ever had a phone contract?
 It’ll be on your credit report.
 Address history?
 Credit report!

 You won’t get a car loan without the lender wanting to look at your financial history.
 They want to be sure you can make the monthly payments.